Syllabus for ENC-102

 Turnitin Student Manual

-The course ID and password that you will need in order to create an account are the following:
+The course ID and password that you will need in order to create an account are at the following link under your semester:

-These documents can also be found within the Access Turnitin document.
+These documents can also be found within the Using Turnitin for Assignments document.
 You can locate this document in the topic list area of your course space..

 Students please note: You have the option of submitting two additional assignments, assignments 7 and 9, to Turnitin.com.
 However, submitting these two is not a requirement and you should not submit originality reports for these assignments to your mentor.